No Rome: Early releases, RIP Indo Hisashi, and Crying in the Prettiest Places

 Gomez then entered into correspondence with Samuel Burgess-Johnson and sent him his demos, who proceeded to share them with his flatmate Matty Healy, who invited him to London and signed him to his label Dirty Hit.
 In 2018, Healy and George Daniel produced Rome's third EP, RIP Indo Hisashi, which took its name from the Japanese painter Hisashi Indo, and featured "Narcissist", a collaboration with the 1975, who later adapted it for their own "TooTimeTooTimeTooTime", which charted at No. 26 on the UK Singles Chart.
 Healy and Daniel also produced Gomez's fourth EP, Crying in the Prettiest Places, the following year, which charted at No. 14 on the UK R&B Albums Chart.
+He joined The 1975 onstage for the “Narcissist” performance in the 2019 Coachella Valley Music and Arts Festival, marking him as the first Filipino act that started performing in the Philippines to perform onstage in the said festival.